 But bear me a few questions, if you will.
-What does you being damaged have anything to do with your ability to provide value to other people?
-Have you ever considered that you’re able to deliver such value not despite you being damaged, but because you’re damaged?
+How does your being damaged have anything to do with your ability to provide value to other people?
+Have you ever considered that you’re able to deliver such value not despite your being damaged but because you’re damaged?

 No one knows how to heal others better than someone who’s been truly, deeply hurt and has lived the life that others can’t imagine.
 No one knows how to heal as much as someone who’s been in a hopeless, dark pit of despair and managed to crawl out of it.

 Your reply by now is either that others helped you out of that hole or that, in very substantial ways, you’re still in there and your ability to walk among us is a precarious facade that may blow away with the slightest uncomfortable social breeze.

 Look, I understand and support your ability to really, truly feel however you feel and I’ll stand in this space with you until the end of days.
 At the same time, I refuse to validate the fiction you’ve created that says you’re not able to be happy, seen, and a fully worthy member of our community.
 The objective truth is that you bring a quintessential value that we cannot be fully human without.